MrSachinGoyal/Change-Data-Capture-CDC-Sales-Data-Processing/README.md

 **Data Analysis with Athena:**
 - Athena is utilized for data analysis.
-- Queries are performed to gain insights and perform analytics on sales data.

 ## Key Learnings
 - **Change Data Capture (CDC) Implementation**: Understanding the process of capturing and processing change data in real-time from sales transactions.